multiversx/mx-docs/docs/developers/mandos-reference/values-simple.md

 title: Mandos Simple Values
 ---

-We went through the structure of a Mandos test, but you might have noticed that the actual values are expressed in many different, some unusual ways.
+We went through the structure of a Mandos test, and you might have noticed that in a lot of places values are expressed in diverse ways.

-Almost all values in the JSON file end up being sent to the VM as raw bytes.
-This is very flexible, but it can be difficult to work with as a human.
-This is why we have developed a consistent format to express all raw values everywhere.
+The VM imposes very few restrictions on its inputs and outputs, most fields are processed as raw bytes.
+The most straightforward way to write a test that one could think of would be to have the actual raw bytes always expressed in a simple format (e.g. like hexadecimal encoding).
+Indeed, our first contract tests were like this, but we soon discovered that it took painfully long prepare them and even longer to refactor.
+So, we gradually came up with increasingly complex formats to represent values in an intuitive human-readable way.

+We chose to create a single universal format to be used everywhere in a Mandos file.
 The same format is used for expressing:
 - addresses,
 - balances,
 - transaction and block nonces,